jpalgon/KingCountyHousing/README.md

 ## Methods and Modeling

-My first step in understanding was to look at features that had the highest correlation with price.
+My first step in understanding the data was to look at features that had the highest correlation with price.
 Sqft_living was the top feature followed by grade_value and sqft_living15 (the sqft of living for the nearest 15 neighbors).

 My next step was to run my first linear regression model.
 I wanted to establish a good baseline model to pull out coefficients.
 Waterfront ($608,976), Grade ($99,787), View ($68,547) were among my top coefficients after running my baseline model.